amandeepmittal/amanhimself.dev/content/posts/default-apps-2023.md

 - 💻 **Terminal Emulator:** [iTerm](https://iterm2.com/)
 - 🌌 **(Annotated) Screenshots and quick videos:** [CleanShot X](https://cleanshot.com/)

 This covers app the list of apps that I use almost daily either for work or for personal use.
-In the future, maybe I'll add a couple more categories to this post.